-Jaipur Metro is a rapid rail transit system under construction in the city of Jaipur, India.
-The project is owned and operated by Jaipur Metro Rail Corporation (JMRC) and is estimated to cost INR97.32bn ($1.74bn).
+Jaipur Metro is a rapid rail transit system under development in the city of Jaipur, India.
+The project is owned and operated by Jaipur Metro Rail Corporation (JMRC) and is estimated to cost Rs97.32bn ($1.74bn).

-Jaipur Metro's aim is to provide safe and green urban transportation service to commuters in Jaipur city.
-It will also act as a catalyst for the economic development in the region and transform Jaipur into a world-class city.
+Jaipur Metro’s aim is to provide safe and green urban transportation service to commuters in Jaipur city.
+It also acts as a catalyst for the economic development in the region and transform Jaipur into a world-class city.

 Jaipur Metro project and construction details

-Phase II will cover the 23km-long North-South corridor from Sitapura Industrial Area to Ambabari.
-The corridor will include 5km of underground and 18km of elevated sections.
+Phase two will consist of 23.099km-long Orange Line running along the North-South corridor from Sitapura Industrial Area to Ambabari.
+The corridor will include 5.095km of underground and 18.004km of elevated sections.
 The second phase will require the construction of five underground stations and 15 elevated stations.

 Phase I development is being carried out in engineering, procurement and construction (EPC) mode, while Phase II will be developed on public-private partnership (PPP) basis.